Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Discrete-time QW and localization

-The Temporal disorder in the DTQW evolution is introduced by a time dependent coin operation $B(\theta_t)$, where $\theta_t$ is randomly picked for each time-step from the range $0 \leq \theta_t \leq \pi$.
-The state in temporal disordered system after time $t$, using a single parameter time dependent coin operation will be,
+{\textit{Temporal Disorder:}} The temporal disorder in QW (TQW) evolution is introduced by a time dependent coin operation $B(\theta_t)$ in the evolution dynamics, where parameter $\theta_t$ is randomly picked for each time-step from the range $0 \leq \theta_t \leq \pi$.
+The state in temporal disordered system after time $t$, using a single parameter evolution operation will be,

-The iterative form of the state of the particle at each position $\textit{x}$ and time $(t+1)$ will be identical to Eq.\,(\ref{eq5}) with a only a replacement of $\theta_t$ in place of $\theta_{x\pm 1}$.
-Temporal disorder induces a weak localisation in position space in QW evolution\,\cite{33, 34}.
-Fig.\,\ref{fig2}-a shows localisation due to temporal disorder.
+The iterative form of the state of the walker at each position $x$ and time $(t+1)$ will be identical to Eq.\,\eqref{eq5} with a replacement of $\theta_t$ in place of $\theta_{x\pm 1}$.
+Temporal disorder induces a weak localization in position space of QW evolution\,\cite{33, 34} and Fig.\,\ref{fig2} shows localization due to temporal disorder.